 Cranioplasty: Why Choose Johns Hopkins

 - Our team includes world-renowned specialists in neurosurgery and plastic and reconstructive surgery, working side by side to revise cranial defects and improve patients' overall health.

 - MACC offers a surgical approaches, such as pericranial-onlay cranioplasty, focused on delivering optimal results wile reducing the risk of complications by safely navigating the delicate structures of the skin and skull.

-If a craniotomy has damaged your temporalis muscle leaving a concave area on the side of your head, your surgeon may be able to create a lasting solution through MMA augmentation.
+- Our team has developed procedures to address even the most complex challenges in restoration.
+If a craniotomy has damaged your temporalis muscle, leaving a concave area on the side of your head, your surgeon may be able to create a lasting solution with a custom cranial prosthesis.